nnkken/oracle-fetch/README.md

 ## Development

-You may use Docker Compose to easily start a development environment, with Postgres database setup.

-In `docker-compose.yml`, configurate the `--eth-endpoint` part under `fetcher` service, then run `docker compose up` to start the service, and `docker compose build` to rebuild.
+You may use Docker Compose to easily start a development environment, with Postgres database setup, by running `docker compose up` to start the service, and `docker compose build` to rebuild.

 ## Testing